jacques/plutus-theme-iamfintech/README.md

 ## License

-The Demo Theme for Plutus is licensed under the [MPL v.2.0](LICENSE).
+The I Am Fintech Theme for Plutus is licensed under the [MPL v.2.0](LICENSE).
 These templates are distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language